 It’s officially day one of our trip and as Peter left for the “BigOnlineBookseller”.de office, he assured me that everyone in Munich speaks English so I shouldn’t have a problem communicating.
 I begged to differ.
 Housekeeping didn’t speak English (this did not shatter any expectations), nor did the man who brought Peter’s luggage to the room (yay, Lufthansa!), nor did the servers at the little pasta bar where I ate lunch.

-Through pointing and miscellaneous hand gestures, I was able to successfully get two fresh bath towels, two soft pillows, and a bowl of penne arrabiata (the best I have ever eaten).
-Since I slept until 11am and because the hotel was in a business park in the outskirts of Munich, there wasn’t much for me to do but eat, surf the world wide web, and take a two-hour nap.
+Through pointing and a variety of hand gestures, I was able to successfully get two fresh bath towels, two soft pillows, and a bowl of penne arrabbiata.
+It was a lazy day for me.
+I slept until 11am, ate lunch, and then surfed the web.
+The hotel we were staying at was in a business park in the outskirts of Munich, so there wasn’t much for me to do with my half-day.
 Peter had put in a full day’s work and was back at the hotel before I knew it.

-For dinner, we headed to Brunnwart (broon-in-vart) with three of Pete’s colleagues and some additional friends-of-colleagues including two blokes from Slough, which is five miles from Maidenhead.
-Small world.
+For dinner, we went to Brunnwart (broon-in-vart) with three of Peter’s colleagues and some additional friends-of-colleagues including two blokes from Slough (five miles from Maidenhead).
+It’s a small world.

-I drank several weissbiers and could have consumed several more but Peter was a party pooper and wanted to get back to the hotel.
+I ate and drank several weissbiers.
+I could have consumed several more but Peter was a party pooper and wanted to get back to the hotel.
 Apparently, he didn’t sleep all day in preparation for this steak + weissbier dinner like I did.

-At the end of day one, I’m digging Germany even though I have had zero German food and have not left the hotel room except for lunch and dinner.
-Tomorrow, we are going to get the hell out of business-park-dodge and move to the Hilton Munich City, located in the heart of Munich with excellent access to public transportation and biergartens.
+At the end of day one, I’m digging Germany even though I’ve consumed no German food and have not left the hotel room except for lunch and dinner.
+Tomorrow, we are checking out of the hotel and checking into the Hilton Munich City which is located in the heart of Munich with excellent access to public transportation and biergartens.